 Symptoms of SLOS differ from person to person.
 Some people may have more symptoms than others and symptoms can range from mild to severe.

 Those with the syndrome also have abnormally low levels of cholesterol in their blood.
-Lisa knows of only two other individuals in the North East with this condition – one of whom sadly died.
+Lisa knows of only two other individuals in the North East with this rare condition – one of whom sadly died.

 Nancy surpassed expectations and her estimated 48 hours to live, and continued to grow and develop.